wilsonrc/ITunesClient/README.md

 ## Kotlin
 Kotlin is a modern, expressive, and safe programming language fully interoperable with Java.
 It is used as the primary language for this project.

+## Jetpack Compose
+Jetpack Compose is a modern, declarative UI toolkit for building native Android applications.
+It was developed by Google to simplify and accelerate the process of creating UIs for Android apps.

 ## Ktor
 Ktor is an open-source, asynchronous framework for building web applications, APIs, and microservices in Kotlin.
 Developed by JetBrains, it allows developers to create server and client-side applications in a concise and expressive manner, leveraging Kotlin's language features and built-in coroutines for efficient asynchronous programming.
 ## Hilt